Who doesn’t love a good city trip? I have done many, especially in Europe, and some of my best travel memories were made during these trips.

 What a place, what a place, what a place…..!
 Does anyone else say “Barthelona” when pronouncing this city?
 Haha.

-Crazy architecture, color, tapas, football, a big ol gothic church and some of the friendliest people you’ll meet on earth, are only a few of the things that spring to my mind when thinking of this magical city.
+Crazy architecture, colour, tapas, football, a big ol gothic church and some of the friendliest people you’ll meet on earth, are only a few of the things that spring to my mind when thinking of this magical city.

 Barcelona can be a hard place to know where to start and has a lot to take in, so some of my personal recommendations would be to start with exploring the Barri Gotic – the old medieval quarter, full of timeless squares, cobblestone streets and churches, Sagrada Familia (everyone must see this place), Picasso Museum (You’re in Spain!
 You gotta do something Picasso related), Barcelona chocolate Museum (chocoholics be warned, things are likely to get messy if you visit here) and Park Guell.